ldynia/archcolider/BusinessDrivers .md

 ## 5. Ability to purchase without registering first

 1. _PoS admin_ impersonate system user and make an order from the smart-fridge in the local PoS
+- _PoS admin_ have personal account and login.
+It's not generic account for a PoS.
+(AG)
 2. Any user can make a purchase and use any payment method supported by PoS
+- In fact, it can be dismissed, as _PoS admin_ enter price value for "loging" purposes.
+So we don't care at all.
+(AG)
+3. (crazy idea) Smart-fridges can have a QR code that will navigate for a web-page of a specific fridge, where user can make an order or get info about meals. (not our case, because still pay throught smart-fridge terminal and it out of scope and responsibility)

 ## 6. Notification system to inform user about their orders